 Even the evacuation – desperate and hazardous in blizzard conditions – had an impact.
 It was quick, and clearly the most successful element of the campaign.
 Its strategies helped develop the US's amphibious warfare tactics, and the world didn't have to wait long to see them.
 America had its new skills in action in the Pacific during the next world war.

 Although the Australian and New Zealand Army Corps (ANZAC) fought courageously, they suffered immense losses after landing at the Battle of Gallipoli on April 25, 1915.
 The experience raised national consciousness in both countries, and this landing date is now commemorated as Anzac Day – the most significant honoring of war casualties and veterans for both Aussies and Kiwis.

-Please proceed to the Port Coach Parking Lot and look for the GoBe Representative with the displayed logo sign.
+Please proceed to the Port Coach Parking Lot and look for our tour representative with the displayed logo sign.

 The order of the tour itinerary may vary between coaches and/or groups in order to avoid congestion at the sites.
 The local ferry boats have their schedule with a maximum capacity.
 Queues may cause delays between groups due to these capacity restrictions.

-Due to the nature of this tour, it is not recommend for Travelers using walkers or wheelchairs.
-Participants must be able to walk continuously for 1 hour over 2 miles of uneven terrain with some ramps at the Gallipoli National Park.
+Due to the nature of this tour, it is not recommend for travelers using walkers or wheelchairs.
+Travelers must be able to walk continuously for 1 hour over 2 miles of uneven terrain with some ramps at the Gallipoli National Park.

 Cultural, Scenic, Bus Tour, Boat Tour